Diagrammatics for dicyclic groups: Diagrammatics for dicyclic groups

 \begin{Definition} The \emph{Temperley--Lieb category} $\mathbf{TL}(\delta)$, is the free $\C$-linear pivotal category generated by a single object $\bullet$ of categorical dimension $-2$.
 The relations thus are:

 The morphisms $\text{ev}$ and $\text{coev}$ are the ones coming from the pivotal structure of $\mathbf{TL}(\delta)$. \end{Definition}

-Note that dots are always reachable from the left, e.g.:
+To properly define a dicyclic version of the Temperley\textendash Lieb category, recall from \autoref{L:tlbasis} that deocrations must always reachable from the left, e.g.:

-This means we need to work with (right) module categories.
+This suggests that we need to work with (right) module categories.
 Recall a right module category over a monoidal category, see e.g. \cite[Section 2]{HaOl-actions-tensor-categories} or many other references such as \cite{We-intro-hom-alg,EtGeNiOs-tensor-categories,SaTu-bcd-webs}.
 The categorical version of the above is:

 \begin{Definition} The \emph{dicyclic Temperley--Lieb category} $\mathbf{DiTL}(\delta, \infty)$, is the free $\C$-linear $\mathbf{TL}(\delta)$-module category generated by a morphism $e_{\bar{1}} \in \text{End}(\bullet^{\otimes 2})$ subject to the following relations: